lm3nitro/Projects/New/Scapy/Sending  Range of Strings.md

 ### Introduction:

-In this script, I will be utilizing Scapy to craft UDP packets sent to port 1 with a string of incrementing numbers from 1-10 in each packet.
-After, I will be reconstructing these packets to combine all the strings which the completes payload (12345678910).
+In this script, I will be utilizing Scapy to craft UDP packets that will be sent to port 1 with a string of incrementing numbers from 1-10 in each packet.
+After, I will be reconstructing these packets to combine all the strings which then completes the payload (12345678910).
 I will also be capturing and analyzing the packets as they are sent over the network in Wireshark.

 ### Possible Use Cases: